Universidad Carlos III de Madrid

 Requirements: junior standing; International Business major

 Students pay in-state tuition and fees to USC and housing and living expenses in Madrid.
-Students should expect to spend approximately 700-800€ per month on living expenses, including housing, food and transportation.
+Students should expect to spend approximately 700-800€ per month on living expenses, outside of housing.

 Students at UC3M may take up to 30 ECTS credit hours, or the equivalent of 15 USC credits.
 All undergraduate courses are open to exchange students, although course registration is on a first-come, first-served basis.
 Courses are offered in both English and Spanish.
 Students can see courses offered during the spring semester, taught in English: courses offered in fall will NOT be offered in spring.
 Students will request courses prior to arrival and should pay close attention to the registration process.